Descent-Guided Policy Gradient for Scalable Cooperative Multi-Agent Learning: Training Configuration

-Several shared parameters above the midline were set to stabilize MAPPO and IPPO, based on the tuning documented in Section~\ref{app:nn_mappo_failure}: \begin{itemize} \item \textbf{Split-epoch training} (critic 20 epochs, actor 3 epochs): MAPPO and IPPO require a well-trained critic before the actor receives meaningful advantage signals.
-A single linear layer needs many gradient steps to fit the value function; without this asymmetric schedule, advantage estimates are too noisy for stable policy updates. \item \textbf{Large mini-batch} (10{,}000) and \textbf{high rollout count} (24): With smaller batches (e.g., 256--1{,}024), MAPPO and IPPO exhibit wildly oscillating rewards that never converge.
-Multi-agent policy gradients in this environment have high variance due to heterogeneous servers, bimodal workloads, and non-stationary arrivals, requiring large batches to average over noise. \end{itemize} These measures build on the official MAPPO configuration~\citep{yu2022surprising} with further stabilization.
-DG-PG uses the same settings for fair comparison.
+Several shared parameters were set to stabilize MAPPO and IPPO, based on the tuning documented in Section~\ref{app:nn_mappo_failure}: \begin{itemize} \item \textbf{Split-epoch training} (critic 20 epochs, actor 3 epochs): MAPPO and IPPO require a well-trained critic before the actor receives meaningful advantage signals.
+A single linear layer needs many gradient steps to fit the value function.
+Without this asymmetric schedule, advantage estimates are too noisy for stable policy updates. \item \textbf{Large mini-batch} (10{,}000) and \textbf{high rollout count} (24): With smaller batches (e.g., 256--1{,}024), MAPPO and IPPO exhibit large reward oscillations and do not converge.
+Multi-agent policy gradients in this environment have high variance due to heterogeneous servers, bimodal workloads, and non-stationary arrivals, requiring large batches to average over noise. \end{itemize} These settings are based on the MAPPO implementation guidelines in \citep{yu2022surprising}, with additional stabilization needed for our scheduling environment.
+DG-PG uses the same linear architecture and the shared training settings for fair comparison.

-The remaining differences below the midline each favor the baselines: \begin{itemize} \item \textbf{Entropy}: MAPPO/IPPO use a fixed coefficient ($0.005$) rather than decay, because entropy decay caused premature policy collapse in our tuning.
+The remaining differences also favor MAPPO/IPPO: \begin{itemize} \item \textbf{Entropy}: MAPPO/IPPO use a fixed coefficient ($0.005$) rather than decay, because entropy decay caused premature policy collapse in our tuning.
 The fixed value was selected as the best-performing setting across grid search. \item \textbf{Training length}: MAPPO/IPPO are trained for 500 episodes ($2.5\times$ longer than DG-PG's 200), providing additional convergence time. \end{itemize}